Plants and animals are essential for sustaining the ecosystems that give us food, fuel, health and wealth.

 As Christians we are called to care for our God-given creation.
 Churches and their churchyards are an important part of the diverse natural habitat of England.

 We can help you care for and promote yours.

 Biodiversity is the variety of life on Earth

 1 in 7 of the UK’s wildlife species is at risk of extinction.

 Churchyards are important for their habitats and as refuges for wildlife and plant life.
 Most churches have some green space.
 And in some urban areas they are the only green ‘breathing’ space available for both wildlife and people.

 We estimate that 10,000 of our 16,000 churches have churchyards.
-That’s the area of a small national park.
 It’s a precious resource which can make a huge difference to the biodiversity of the UK.

 So, good management is essential.

 Find out what wildlife lives in your churchyard